apache/lucene/lucene/MIGRATE.md

 `TotalHitCountCollectorManager` now requires that an array of `LeafSlice`s, retrieved via `IndexSearcher#getSlices`, is provided to its constructor.
-Depending on whether segment partitions are present among slices, the manager can optimize the type of collectors it created and exposes via `newCollector`.
+Depending on whether segment partitions are present among slices, the manager can optimize the type of collectors it creates and exposes via `newCollector`.